Review Analysis Conclusion

 Sizing and Fit Considerations

 Dance tops sit somewhere between everyday activewear and performance costumes, so fit is critical.
 A top that is too loose can slide during inversions or floor work, while one that is too tight may restrict your breath or limit shoulder mobility.
 Look for styles that mention stretch percentages or blended fabrics with elastane, as these recover well after deep lunges and arm extensions.
-Wrap tops and tie-back designs offer extra adjustability, which is helpful if you fluctuate between sizes or prefer a cinched waist for certain genres like ballet or contemporary.
+Wrap tops and tie-back designs offer extra adjustability, which is helpful if you fluctuate between sizes or prefer a cinched waist for certain genres.

 When reading size charts, pay attention to length as well as bust and waist measurements.
 Cropped tops should hit just above the waistband of your bottoms so they do not ride up during jumps.
 Longline crops and tanks with built-in shelf bras add torso coverage and can replace a separate sports bra in low-impact classes.
 If you are between sizes and the top has an open back or draped overlay, consider sizing down for a closer fit; if it is a compression-style crop, you may want to size up for comfort.